Your Husband’s Secret Porn Use is Emotional Abuse | BTR.ORG

 Often, women find that they are in a relationship for several months or years with a pornography user before discovering his secret sexual behaviors.

-Pornography Use is Psychological Abusive
+Pornography Use is Psychologically Abusive

 Gaslighting, lying, and manipulation are all psychologically abusive tactics.
 Psychological abuse differs from emotional abuse in that it is intended to make the victim question her own reality.